Ülo Torpats

 Ülo Torpats (15 November 1920, in Tartu – 20 January 1988, in Tartu) was an Estonian philologist and translator.

 Torpats graduated from Hugo Treffner Gymnasium in 1940.
 In 1951, he graduated from Tartu State University with a degree in classical philology.
 From 1951 to 1953, he worked at the Estonian Academy of Agriculture.
-From 1955 to 1956 and again from 1960, as a lecturer at the Department of Western European Literature and Classical Philology of the University of Tartu.
+From 1955 to 1956 and again from 1960, he was a lecturer at the Department of Western European Literature and Classical Philology of the University of Tartu.
 From 1971 until 1982, he was a lecturer at the university's Department of Foreign Languages.